-For a blend of history, culture, and city life, Dublin is the clear choice.
-If your heart yearns for dramatic landscapes, outdoor adventures, and a more tranquil pace, the Ring of Kerry awaits.
+For a blend of history, culture, and urban excitement, Dublin is the ideal choice.
+For unparalleled natural beauty and a more immersive scenic drive experience, the Ring of Kerry is the way to go.

 Dublin, Ireland comes out ahead more often in this comparison.
 Check live prices before you book, especially if your dates are flexible.